-The couple is believed to have produced four children, Rebecca J. Gaumer, Augustus Gaumer, Hattie Cordelia Voeste and Harry Thomas Gaumer.
+The couple produced a brood of four children, Rebecca J. Gaumer, Augustus "August" Gaumer, Hattie Cordelia Voeste and Harry Thomas Gaumer.

 During the Civil War, Alfred joined the Union Army, enlisting on Sept.
 16, 1861.
 He first served in the 81st Pennsylvania Infantry, Company G, and held the rank of corporal.
 His elder half-brother Franklin eventually joined the Army and also was assigned to the 81st Pennsylvania, but the two brothers were never with the regiment at the same time.

-After recovering, he was transferred to the 4th United States Artillery, Company C. In all, he served a term of three years and was discharged on Sept.
-5, 1864.
+After recovering sufficiently, and following the Battle of Antietam, he was transferred to the 4th United States Artillery, Company C. In all, he served a term of three years and was honorably discharged on Sept.
+5, 1864 near Berryville, VA.

 Tragically, Alfred's brother was killed at the Battle of Cold Harbor, VA on June 3, 1864.

-By 1890, he had relocated to Buffalo, Erie County, NY.
-He is enumerated there in the special census of Civil War veterans of 1890.
+The newlyweds established their home in Buffalo, Erie County, NY.
+Alfred is enumerated there in the special census of Civil War veterans of 1890.